Edward-Upton/CS261-Software-Engineering/data-analysis/README.md

 ### textAdjectives

-This function extracts all of the adjectives from the passed text.
+This function extracts all of the adjectives from the passed text using a textblob instance.
 As well as a key indicating statement sentiment.

     Parameters:
     text (String): The text for which the adjectives will be extracted.